 Asset managers often have their own integration mechanisms for both the collection of metadata and its distribution.
 Therefore, it may be possible to integrate calls to the Asset Manager OMAS directly into the asset manager's runtime, either via the Java client or by calls to the REST API/OutTopic.
 This is shown on the left of the diagram below.
 The alternative is to create an integration connector that uses the Catalog Integrator OMIS running in an Integration Daemon .

 A major challenge when exchanging metadata with third party asset managers is that there is often a mismatch between the structure of the metadata in a third party asset manager and the structure of the open metadata types used by the Asset Manager OMAS.

-For this reason, the Asset Manager OMAS supports the ability to associate multiple external identifiers with an open metadata instance.
+For this reason, the Asset Manager OMAS supports the ability to associate one or more external identifiers with an open metadata instance.
 These external identifiers are scoped to a particular third party asset manager so that there is no confusion if two third party asset managers happen to use the same unique identifier within their repositories.
 Each of these external identifiers can be mapped to the appropriate open metadata instances without confusion.

 There are also API calls for querying open metadata instances using external identifiers and the identifier of the third party asset manager.

 The Asset Manager OMAS provides an API for managing an element that represents your asset manager.
 This is a software capability of type Catalog with the AssetManager classification attached.
 This element can then be linked to the assets and their properties contributed from your asset manager to show where the metadata came from and the scope of any identifiers that are mapped to these elements.